 2. Grow A Garden

 In a study in the Journal of Health Psychology, researchers found that gardening is amazing for stress.
-It
+It reduces cortisol, the “stress hormone” that harms immunity and metabolic functions.45 What a great reason to start a garden!

 However, don’t limit this to the outdoors.
 Houseplants work just as well if you live in an apartment or city.
 Take advantage of windowsills, porches, and steps.
 Are you a beginner?
 Start with low-maintenance plants like succulents or pick up a DIY herb garden kit.